JSischo/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+The only difficulty that I encountered during this challenge was that pivot tables are a new Excel concept to me, so it did take some practice and playing around with the functionality to achieve a level of confidence with creating the appropriate tables and associated charts.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?